Diggzinc/CQRS-Rx/README.md

   * I understand that both approaches forces the code to some extent to adhere to the Event Sourcing concepts.
   * In a real scenario I think it's probably too much though.
 People that use/want to use CQRS with ES should first really understand how it works (not that I do) before using it.
   * Therefore my approach in using `IEventHandler<TEvent>` and on each domain object explicitly implement them.
 While this approach creates more relaxed constraints, it helps to express the intent better in my opinion.
+* As of now if an event published by the storage to an aggregate is out of order a `StreamEventOutOfOrderException` is thrown, It could be a nice approach to try and mitigate that by caching the events out of order and the following ones until order can be restored.
+  * If the order could not be restored until `OnCompleted()` is called then an exception would be thrown.
+  * The storage itself seems a better candidate to have this responsibility though.